 However, there is a potential downside to this staffing strategy that employers should be mindful of: remote employees can sometimes feel isolated from their in-office colleagues.

 If this feeling persists, there’s a strong chance your remote employees will become less productive over time — and might even decide to leave the company.
-According to a first-of-its-kind study on workplace happiness from Robert Half and London-based Happiness Works, positive workplace relationships are a key influence on whether employees are engaged at work and satisfied in their jobs.
+According to a study on workplace happiness from Robert Half and London-based Happiness Works, positive workplace relationships are a key influence on whether employees are engaged at work and satisfied in their jobs.